MolSSI-Education/periodic-table/elements/iron.md

 the most common element on Earth, forming much of Earth's outer and inner core.
 Iron is present in oxygen-transporting protein hemoglobin in red blood cell.

+The melting point of iron is 1811 K.